polterguy/lizzie/README.md

 ## poetic.lambda

-This library contains things related to execution of delegates, either sequentially, or on separate threads.
+This library allows you to create chains and dictionaries of lambda objects, for then to later decide if you want to execute your lambda objects sequentially, chained or in parallel.

 * [Documentation for poetic.lambda](docs/poetic.lambda.md)